 Chapter 9 – Fútbol

-- Sentences Cards
+- Scrambled Sentences Cards (read more in this post)

 - Pick important sentences from the chapter.
 Fold two colored pieces of paper each into eight cards.
 Write out the sentence with each word and punctuation mark on a separate card.
 (To make it more difficult, put two verb options on one card).
 Cut apart the cards.
 Make about 12-15 sentences each on a separate color of cards.

-- Have students choose a set in partners.
+- Have students choose a set of partners.
 They work together to put the sentence in the correct order.
 Once they have it, they call the teacher over and translate what they put together in English.
 Once it is correct, they pick up their sentence and get a new set.

-Chapter 10 – Biblioburro
+Peter va a Colombia Chapter 10 – Biblioburro

-Quizlet – Ch10 – to introduce vocab
+- Quizlet – Ch10– to introduce vocab

-Marker Game Ch10 – to review chapter
+- Marker Game Ch10 – to review chapter

 Chapter 11 – La Casa Blanca